William Gore Ouseley: Abolitionist

+Ouseley argued against slavery on moral and religious grounds, and said it was exacerbated by racial prejudice.
+"Slavery and the prejudice of colour re-act on each other mutually as cause and effect".

 Personal life

 Whilst he was in America, he married Marcia Van Ness (d.
 1881) in 1827, the 20-year-old daughter of the Governor of Vermont, Cornelius P. Van Ness (1782–1852).